Granite Creek

 Directions

-From Fresno take Highway 41 north to Road 200.
+From Fresno take Hwy 41 north to Road 200.
 Turn right and travel east to North Fork.
-Continue through North Fork to Minarets Road (Forest Road 81).
-The Clover Meadow Station is 52 miles from the Bass Lake Ranger District in North Fork, about 1 hour and 45 minutes.
-Once at the ranger station, travel approximately 0.5 miles and turn right on Road 4S60.
-Continue 3.1 miles to the campground.
+Continue through North Fork to Minarets Road (Forest 81).
+The Clover Meadow Station is 52 miles from the Bass Lake Ranger District in North Fork, with a driving time of 1 hour and 45 minutes.
+Once at the ranger station, travel approximately 0.5 mile and turn right on road 4S60.
+Continue 3.1 miles to the campground; the lower Granite Creek loop is at 0.9 miles.

 Amenities